AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction: Argument Refinement Module

 \textbf{Usage of Discourse Markers.} Discourse markers are key features for modeling coherence~\cite{callaway-2003-integrating,grote-stede-1998-discourse} in various tasks~\cite{eckle-kohler-etal-2015-role,sharma-etal-2019-entity,samy-gonzalez-ledesma-2008-pragmatic}.
 We adopt the discourse markers from~\citet{sileo-etal-2019-mining} and extract frequent discourse markers that appear more than 10 times for each model, and present the results alongside their frequency in Figure~\ref{fig:disco_markers}.

-While only 4 common discourse markers are observed in the E2E results, applying chain-of-thought increase the usage of more markers.
-This is also consistent with previous observation that chain-of-thought contributes to improved diversity.
+While only 4 common discourse markers are observed in the E2E results, applying chain-of-thought increases the usage of more markers.
+This is consistent with previous observations that chain-of-thought contributes to improved diversity.
 Moreover, both our methods, with or without refinement, leverage significantly more discourse markers.
-Compared with E2E and PlanCoT, our model variants employ discourse markers such as "though" and "regardless", which can be attributed to the inclusion of concession components.
+Compared with E2E and PlanCoT, our model variants employ discourse markers such as "though" and "regardless" because of the inclusion of concession components.
 Furthermore, the use of "for example" implies that our model variants learn to include more examples to support the claim, making the overall argument more persuasive.

 \textbf{Analysis of RST Tree.} The discourse structure provides insight into the high-level organization of text.
-We analyze Rhetorical Structure Theory (RST) tree of the generated arguments.
-Concretely, we utilize an off-the-shelf discourse parsing tool~\cite{ji-eisenstein-2014-representation} to convert the arguments into RST trees and analyze the depth the trees, illustrated in Figure~\ref{fig:rst_depth}.
+Following ~\citet{hua-wang-2020-pair}, we analyze the Rhetorical Structure Theory (RST) tree of the generated arguments.
+Concretely, we utilize an off-the-shelf discourse parsing tool~\cite{ji-eisenstein-2014-representation} to convert the arguments into RST trees and analyze the depth of the trees, illustrated in Figure~\ref{fig:rst_depth}.
 As can be seen, our model variants yield arguments with deeper structures.
-Moreover, a noticeable diversity in depth can be observed, spanning a broader spectrum compared to both E2E and PlanCoT models This further implies that our model can produce arguments with more diverse and complicated structures.
+Moreover, a noticeable diversity in depth can be observed, spanning a broader spectrum compared to both E2E and PlanCoT models.
+This further implies that our model can produce arguments with more diverse patterns and complicated structures.